crisluengo/doxpp/docsrc/markdown.md

 `aside`         | (no title)    | 'm-dim' { .m-dim }
 (anything_else) | (capitalized) | 'anything_else'

-Note that most of these (except `literature`) correspond to Doxygen commands to generate boxes.
+Note that most of these correspond to Doxygen commands to generate boxes.

 It is possible to add additional CSS classes after `type`: `!!! type class1 class2 "optional title"`